lokerbek/Assignment1/README.md

-Codes of tasks in Main
+Codes of tasks in Main.java